tosc/vim/README.md

 ### Important
 * Look into fastfold, remove?
-* Test smartjump bindings.
-Add 0 and $ as things you can smartjump to.
-* Try removing my delim functions.
-Learn to use smartjump instead.
+* Try removing my delim functions and learn to use C-B C-J C-F C-K instead.
+	If you still miss delim then change them into Ultisnips ones.
+* Move scripts to scripts folder.

 ### Mid
 * VH
 	- Add git draw to this.
+        - Save compiletimes and use them for lastTime estimation.
 * Find better way of calling help, make it so that I can use autocompletetion.
 * Fix my pythonsnippets for method and function.
 Don't use the same helpfunction, use different ones and jump depending on that.